dbos-inc/dbos-demo-apps/websockets/README.md

 # Websockets samples

-The sample takes the application generated in the DBOS quick start[https://docs.dbos.dev/getting-started/quickstart] and add a websocket end point to it.
+The sample takes the application generated in the DBOS quick start[https://docs.dbos.dev/getting-started/quickstart] and adds a websocket endpoint to it.

 ## Code

 ### Server

-The method sendToClient in src/operations.ts accepts the websocket connection request and continuosly sends a random number to the client every second
+The method `sendToClient` in `src/operations.ts` accepts the websocket connection request and continuously sends a random number to the client every second

 ### Client

-wsclient.py is the client code that requests a websocket connection.
-It will stay alive and continue to receive data from the server.
+wslient.js and wsclient.py are the client scripts that requests a websocket connection.
+They will stay alive and continue to receive data from the server.